asdfer-1234/i3/README.md

 **Modifications:**
 - Force kill window
 - Decoration margins as a config (I found 4 pixels was the default)
-- Alternating window decoration colors (No need for borders!)
+- Alternating window decoration colors